Population estimates for England and Wales

 Estimates of asylum seekers are broken down from region to local authority using a broad assumption that 60% receive support and 40% are unsupported.
 The 60% assumed to receive support are distributed to local authority level using the local authority distribution for asylum seekers receiving support for accommodation.
-The remaining 40% are assumed to have the same geographical distribution of residence as those given subsistence-only support by NASS (for example, those who are not dispersed to accommodation in particular areas).
+The remaining 40% are assumed to have the same geographic distribution of residence as those given subsistence-only support by NASS (for example, those who are not dispersed to accommodation in particular areas).

 Single year of age

-The Home Office operates a number of international resettlement schemes that result in people entering the UK.
-Such people are granted humanitarian protection, and while they are commonly referred to as "refugees", it is important to note that they do not have refugee status according to the strict UN definition.
-The Home Office database covering such schemes includes the Gateway Protection Programme, the Mandate Scheme and Syrian Vulnerable Persons Resettlement Scheme (SVPR), but not those resettled to the UK under the "ex gratia scheme" for Afghan locally engaged civilians.
-In September 2015, the government pledged to receive 20,000 Syrian refugees over the subsequent 5 years.
-Consequently flows of refugees became sufficiently large to justify refugees being treated as a separate component within the calculation of the mid-year population estimates for England and Wales.
+The Home Office operates several international resettlement schemes that result in people entering the UK.
+Such people are granted humanitarian protection and, while they are commonly referred to as "refugees", it is important to note that they do not have refugee status according to the strict UN definition.

+These data do not include those resettled to the UK under the "ex gratia scheme" for Afghan locally engaged civilians.
+In September 2015, the government pledged to receive 20,000 Syrian refugees over the subsequent five years.
+Consequently, flows of refugees became sufficiently large to justify refugees being treated as a separate component within the calculation of the MYEs for England and Wales.

-These refugees are allocated to a local authority in advance of resettlement and this has been recorded on the Home Office dataset that ONS receive.
-Analysis on the actual regional distribution of SVPR persons within England and Wales supports the use of the initially assigned local authority as their place of usual residence.
+These refugees are allocated to a local authority in advance of resettlement, and this has been recorded on the Home Office dataset that we receive.
+Analysis on the actual regional distribution of VPR people within England and Wales supports the use of the initially assigned local authority as their place of usual residence.